Drugs A - Z

 Where should I keep my medicine?Keep out of the reach of children.
 This medicine can be abused.
 Keep your medicine in a safe place to protect it from theft.
 Do not share this medicine with anyone.
 Selling or giving away this medicine is dangerous and against the law.

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
-Keep patches in the package until ready to use.
-Dispose of used patches as directed.
+Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
+Protect from light and moisture.
+Keep container tightly closed.
 Throw away any unused medicine after the expiration date.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.